httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-emailed link to `https://projects.example/secret/project` would show them the secret project that they're authorized to see, but if `projects.example` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.com` will render a 404 error to avoid leaking secret information, and the user will be quite confused.
+emailed link to `https://projects.example/secret/project` would show them the secret project that they're authorized to see, but if `projects.example` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.example` will render a 404 error to avoid leaking secret information, and the user will be quite confused.

 Developers can avoid this confusion by adopting a session management system that